Naereen/Nginx-Fancyindex-Theme/README.md

 fancyindex_ignore "examplefile.html";
 # Making sure folder where these files are do not show up in the listing.
 fancyindex_ignore "Nginx-Fancyindex-Theme-light";
-# Maximum file name length in bytes, change as you like.
-# Warning: if you use an old version of ngx-fancyindex, comment the last line if you
-# encounter a bug.
-See https://github.com/Naereen/Nginx-Fancyindex-Theme/issues/10
-fancyindex_name_length 255;
 ```

 If you want to conserve a few more bytes in network transmissions enable gzip on the served assets.